adolgert/anisotropic_hilbert/comments/20251229a_paper_comparison.md

 - **Theorem 19** (pp.15-16): Existence/uniqueness of hyperorthogonal well-folded curves
 - **Lemma 24** (p.18): Self-similar extension property
 - **Theorem 46** (p.23): Existence for any d ≥ 3

+ajd: Haverkort shows that a Hilbert curve exists that is self-similar, hyperorthogonal, well-folded, in d-dimensions.
+Not for any Gray code.

 ---